Images Depict Mature Plants

 Christmas Fern Plants for Sale Online

-The Christmas Fern (Polystichum acrostichoides) is an evergreen perennial that gets its name from its ability to maintain its vibrant green color throughout the Christmas season.
+The Christmas Fern (Polystichum acrostichoides) is an evergreen fern that gets its name from its ability to maintain its vibrant green color throughout the Christmas season.

 The leathery, glossy fronds climb up in clusters that emerge from a crownless rootstock.
 These fern clusters can reach up to 2 feet long and spread in a fountain-like habit.
-In the spring, young fronds appear silvery before developing into the showy leaf.
+In the spring, young fronds appear silvery before developing into showy leaves.

-Native to Eastern North America, the bare root Christmas fern is best as a ground cover, in a container, or in mixed shaded gardens.
+Native to Eastern North America, the Christmas fern is best as a ground cover, container plant, or into mixed shaded gardens.
 It is very easy to establish when planted in moist, well-draining, sandy soil.
 In these conditions, it can be an evergreen plant.
 Flourishes in hardiness zones 3 through 9.

 |Mature Height:||1 to 2 Feet|